Frequently Asked Questions

 I introduced AAT - Animal Assisted Therapy - to enhance and compliment the therapy offered at Rachel Clark Counselling.
 Being around animals can improve a person's mental, social and emotional functioning: sometimes just stroking and patting an animal can have a calming and relaxing affect.
 Chester, my Golden Retriever, is available to be in session with those young people and adults who feel they might be benefit from his warmth and affection.
 Please contact me for more details.

-Do you offer counselling by phone, FaceTime or Skype?
+Do you offer counselling by phone or online?

 Will the contents of the sessions be shared with others including schools, GP's and/or parents?